kennaruk/os2-terraform-hw2/README.md

 # Operating System 2
-Homework 2

-## Create a Load-Balanced Cluster With Auto Scaling using Terraform
+Create a Load-Balanced Cluster With Auto Scaling using Terraform
 ```
 terraform.tf
 ```